 A homemade present

 Now this is the one I like to receive most of all.
 It involves more work sorting out this option, but receiving something gardening-related that my kids have made for me is just wonderful.
 It doesn’t have to be a work of art – it could simply be a decorated plant pot with a pansy potted up in it.
 The thought really is what counts here.
-Have a look at my garden crafts Pinterest board for lots of ideas.
+Have a look at my Mother’s Day nature crafts post and my garden crafts Pinterest board for lots of ideas.

 A quirky gardening book